 Metropolitan's multilingual, multimedia "Save Water 365" campaign launched in July 2018 and delivered more than 1 billion media impressions.
-The campaign encouraged Southern Californians to save water every day and reminded residents to take advantage of rebate programs.
-Incentives were offered for indoor and outdoor watersaving devices, as well as rebates for turf replacement projects that require more efficient irrigation systems, design and plants.
-The campaign also reached diverse audiences and demographics with ads in English, Spanish, Mandarin, Korean, Vietnamese and Tagalog.
+The campaign encouraged Southern Californians to save water every day and reminded residents to take advantage of rebate programs - including incentives for indoor and outdoor watersaving devices, as well as rebates for turf replacement projects that require more efficient irrigation systems, design and plants.
+It also reached diverse audiences and demographics with ads in English, Spanish, Mandarin, Korean, Vietnamese and Tagalog.